knoepdan/CyberSecRappi/1_BasicsPassiveReconnaissance/QuestionsAndRequests.md

 - possiblity to edit/delete already submited solutions
     - ANSWER: is like a chat.. last solution usually counts
 - rename assignments to something like self learning??
-    - already got used to it :-)
+    - already got used to it :-) but maybe at some point it would help